If you like a drink of alcohol, and you take medication it would be a wise move to make yourself aware of which medicine’s interact with alcohol.

-A person I hold in high regard mentioned to me that she considers the drinking of to much alcohol, at any time, a foolish past-time.
-It reminded her of a saying she used to hear in her home quit a lot as she grew up.
-It went along the lines of “When drink is in wit is out”.
+A person I hold in high regard mentioned to me that she considers the drinking of too much alcohol, at any time, a foolish past-time.
+It reminded her of a saying she used to hear in her home quite a lot as she grew up.
+It went along the lines of “When drink is in wit (common sense) is out”.

-I guess there is one extreme example of this saying, and shows what alcohol is capable of turning most all of us into.
+I guess there is one extreme example of this saying and shows what alcohol is capable of turning some of us into.
 That would be to insist we can still drink and drive safely.

-My own personal thinking would be to play safe and avoid drinking alcohol (I would play it safe.
-My own philosophy is He who abstains lives to drink another day).
+My own personal thinking would be to play safe and avoid drinking alcohol (My own philosophy is he who abstains lives to drink another day).

 I have put together a table below that covers the more widely used drugs, and how they interact when you add alcohol to the equation.
 This also includes liqueurs, ciders and the fruit juice based drinks known as alcopops.
 Surprisingly these particular drinks contain as much alcohol (approx. 5%) as beer or cider.